Mental Health Extends Beyond a Diagnosis

 Move Your Body

-Even though we complain about going to the gym, most people admit feeling positive after a workout.
+Even though we complain about going to the gym, most people admit to feeling a boost of energy and positive emotions after a workout.
 Regular exercise is the most accessible mood regulation tool we have.

 Reward Yourself with Positive Experiences